SiniKraft/NoMoskito/README.md

 See how to install in the [wiki](https://github.com/SiniKraft/NoMoskito/wiki/Installation) If you want to test install pygame 2.0.0 +
 Note: If you want to use a controller to play the game, connect it BEFORE launching the game !
 You can test controllers input on Windows with the TestController.exe binary included in the NoMoskito!
-App folder
+App folder,
+or by running ``python3 -m pygame.examples.joystick``.
-Use the code ``BZIO22`` in the shop to get 500 BZIO Coins to help you to start - available for limited time only !
+Use the code ``BZIO24`` in the shop to get 500 BZIO Coins to help you to start - available for limited time only !
 (Code usage limited to one code per device)
 # Credits and licence
 "NoMoskito!" created by [SiniKraft](https://github.com/SiniKraft).